 Everyone enjoys receiving recognition for their efforts and there is no question that most of the employees of the Lawrence Police Department are doing an outstanding job in our city.
 We realize that many of our residents and visitors to Lawrence would like to know how to compliment our employees on a job well done.

-Compliments, either by following the link above or written, are one of the best ways to let our employees know that you appreciate their good work and extraordinary customer service.
+Compliments are one of the best ways to let our employees know that you appreciate their good work and extraordinary customer service.
 A compliment for an employee is most often sent to the Chief of Police.
+Compliments can be made in person, by mail or by contacting the Office of Professional Accountability at 785-832-7551.
 You may also advise the employee’s Shift Supervisor.
-Your compliments can also be made online, in person, by phone or through a letter or informal note to the Lawrence Police Department.

 A compliment may address any event in that you feel demonstrates any effort on the part of the employee that deserves special recognition.
 This may include such acts as: unusual courtesy or compassion, significant life saving measures, or other extraordinary acts.
 All compliments are formally documented and the affected employees and their supervisors will be notified.